operator-framework/operator-controller/config/README.md

 This configuration requires cert-manager.

-## Overlays
+## Components

+Each of the `kustomization.yaml` files specify a `Component`, rather than an overlay.

-###  config/overlays/tls
+### config/components/tls

 This provides a basic configuration of operator-controller with TLS support for catalogd.

-This configuration specifies the `olmv1-system` namespace.
+This component specifies the `olmv1-system` namespace.

-This configuration requires cert-manager.
+This component requires cert-manager.

-### config/overlays/coverage
+### config/components/coverage

 Provides configuration for code coverage.

-This configuration specifies the `olmv1-system` namespace.
+This component specifies the `olmv1-system` namespace.

-### config/overlays/ca
+### config/components/ca

 Procides a CA for operator-controller operation.

-This configuration specifies the the `cert-manager` namespace for the CA components.
+This component _does not_ specify a namespace, and must be included last.

-This configuration requires cert-manager.
+This component requires cert-manager.